-AAFFM sponsors a local monthly coffeehouse concert series, Fiddler’s Green, featuring concerts that include traditional music, singer-songwriters, poetry and storytelling.
-Join us monthly on third Saturdays!
+AAFFM’s local monthly coffeehouse concert series, Fiddler’s Green, features concerts that include traditional music, singer-songwriters, poetry and storytelling.
+Join us on third Saturdays!

 First Existentialist Congregation of Atlanta

 (Minimum.
 All proceeds beyond our rent go to the performers.
 Please be generous!)

 KATHY REED & LONESOME REDWING

 Kathy Reed is a native of Georgia and has deep roots in East Tennessee.
 She is a singer and songwriter and multi-instrumentalist.
 Her musical range and influences reflect her Southern roots as well as her classical training and education.
 This performance will feature many of her original tunes, as well as a few favorites performed with her band, Lonesome Redwing, (Kathy Reed, Russell Weeks, and Ellen Rapier).
 Lonesome Redwing features bluegrass and old-time fiddleclassics, as well as fresh original material.

 Russell and Ellen are also natives of Georgia, and are multi-instrumentalist as well as songwriters.
 Lonesome Redwing has opened for many legendary performers, including Tony Rice, Peter Rowan, Claire Lynch, Patty Loveless, and the Steep Canyon Rangers.

 The Atlanta Mandolin Orchestra is the performing unit of the Atlanta Mandolin Society, Inc., established in 1994.
 AMS has been organized to perpetuate knowledge and appreciation of music written for the mandolin and related instruments.